YicongLuo/stocks-analysis/README.md

 ![2017_Speed](Resources/2017_Speed.png)
 ![2018_Speed](Resources/2018_Speed.png)
 ## Summary
 According to above analysis, BQ Stock price is related the industry.
-If the whole green energy stocks increase, BQ increase and versa.
+If the whole green energy stocks increase, BQ increase and versa visa.
+Stock "ENPH" is the best option, because this stock have positive return in 2017 and 2018.
 ### What are the advantages or disadvantages of refactoring code?
 ##### Advantage:
 1.Reducing the complexity, which casue code ran speed incease